SignalK/SensESP/examples/thermocouple_temperature_sensor/README_MAX31856TC.md

 # Thermocouple engine temperature sensor

  ## Introduction

- On my boat, the engine temperature gauge is placed about ankle level to the left of the wheel.
-Not a place you look often when steering.
-Never once in all of the times the engine, for one reason or another, has overheated, did I discover it until there was billows of steam coming out of the exhaust.
-A better solution to monitoring engine temperatuer is clearly warranted.

 This example implements a thermocouple temperature sensor usig the Adafruit MAX31856 break-out board and an Adafruit Feather HUZZAH ESP8266 running SensESP to communicate the engine temperature wirelessly to the SignalK navigation system.